-- Before connecting the radio to the computer for the first time, ensure to install the driver. - Ensure the radio is setup for digital mode, turn it on, and connect it to the computer. - Open Winlink and open a Winlink Ardop session
+- Before connecting the radio to the computer for the first time, ensure to install the driver. - Ensure the radio is setup for digital mode, turn it on, and connect it to the computer. - Open Winlink and open an Ardop Winlink session - Under the Ardop Session Settings